Generic filters

 A look at what SME R&D tax relief reforms are taking place and how they might impact your R&D tax relief claim.

-From 1 April 2023, a broad range of reforms to the SME R&D tax relief scheme were implemented, and more is around the corner on 1 April 2024.
+From 1 April 2023, a broad range of reforms to the SME R&D tax relief scheme were implemented, and more were implemented for accounting periods starting on or after 1 April 2024.

 To combat fraud and error and modernise the SME R&D tax relief scheme to support innovators and the technology sector moving forward, the government has implemented its most significant reform to the scheme in over two decades.